 Each student will be assigned a track-specific Faculty Advisor during Orientation week preceding the first semester.
 Faculty Advisors assist the student in the development of an individual Plan of Study designed to advance the career goals of the student and be consistent with the track curriculum.
 The Advisor plays an important role in connecting the Field Experience, Capstone, and career goals for each student.

 UWM's Zilber School recognizes the importance of a strong faculty advising program coupled with a sound system for monitoring student progress in all programs.
 Each semester, students are asked to assess their own progress through a required survey.
 They also complete a progress form together with their advisor.
-Feedback to students will be provided by 1) their faculty advisor in December during their advisor-student meeting and 2) a letter in May signed by their faculty advisor and program director confirming progress and noting any guidance for subsequent years, including plans and timetable for remediation when necessary.
+Feedback to students will be provided by their faculty advisor in December during their advisor-student meeting.

 Administrative offices of the Zilber School of Public Health have staff assigned on policies and procedures for admission, academic progression, and graduation.
 If deemed necessary, any student can petition to the Zilber SPH’s Office of Academic and Student Affairs for a reassignment of Faculty Advisor.
 Program track faculty will make every effort to accommodate requests to give all students opportunities for success in the program.